 RAC Rally 1989: Pentti’s last-gasp win

-The death of Pentti Airikkala at the end of last month reminded me of the time I cheered him on to an historic and hugely popular maiden world championship rally victory in one of the sport’s toughest events: the Lombard RAC Rally.
+The death of Pentti Airikkala reminded me of the time I cheered him on to an historic and hugely popular maiden world championship rally victory in one of the sport’s toughest events: the Lombard RAC Rally.

 The date was November 23 1989 and Airikkala, who was something of a darling among British rally fans – the Finn had scored numerous wins in the highly competitive domestic series – and had made the UK his home, finally stood on the top step of a WRC podium on the occasion of his 33rd cap.
 He had added his name to an exclusive list of fellow Scandinavians, that breed of fearless – and uber-talented – drivers who made sliding a rally car between the trees look easy.

 For Airikkala, however, it had been 16 years before he too could taste the winner’s champagne.
 After bit-part campaigns with Vauxhall/Opel, Ford and Toyota during which he scored just five top-three finishes, including a best of second place in the 1976 1000 Lakes, the then 44-year-old must have been beginning to wonder if his day would ever come.

 The foundations for this historic Airikkala win were laid during the 1989 British Rally Championship season during which the Finn drove a four-wheel-drive, turbocharged Mitsubishi Galant VR-4.
 As a thank-you for his efforts on UK soil, the factory Mitsubishi squad offered him its second car alongside Ari Vatanen for the final round of the 1989 WRC – the Lombard RAC.